 "Just give it some time.
 And let her come to you."
 She settled in next to him.
 In a shy voice she asked, "Can you say it again, Giles?
 What you called me before."

 His arms tightened around her.
 "My love."

 "My love," she whispered back, trying it out.
 She liked the sound of it.

 Tara lay very still and listened to Willow as she slept.
 Her lover was exhausted, worn out from too little sleep, too many spells, and the disappointment of the night.
 After a few more minutes of trying to lure sleep, Tara gave up and slipped out of bed.
-She went down to the kitchen, started to fix herself some warm milk, then realized the back door was ajar.
+She went down to the kitchen and started to fix herself some warm milk, then realized the back door was ajar.
 She reached out with her mind to check the wards.
-Nothing seemed amiss.
-She walked quietly to the door and peeked out.
+Nothing seemed amiss so she walked quietly to the door and peeked out.

 Buffy sat on the stairs, head tilted up.
 "It's beautiful," she said without turning around.